 GENERAL RESPONSIBILITIES: Graduate Assistant for Learning Communities

 The GARHD is a live in position responsible for assistance with the administration and operation of a residential community.
 GARHDs are expected to enhance the living environment of the residence hall through staff and student development, resident outreach, community building, attention to facilities, and administrative organization including staff supervision.
 GARHDs manage small residence halls or assist with managing large halls.
 View Graduate Assistant Residence Hall Director job description

-GENERAL RESPONSIBILITIES:Graduate Assistant for Fraternity and Sorority Life
+GENERAL RESPONSIBILITIES:Graduate Assistant for Staff and Community Development

 This position will strengthen your leadership and mentoring skills through your work with undergraduate student mentors (Community Mentors) overseeing Residential Learning Communities

 .
 The GA is responsible for supervision of the CM’s including assistance with the mentors’ program planning ideas for their assigned communities, interaction with students in the RLC cohorts, and professional development of the CM’s through weekly staff meetings and one-on-ones.
 The GA also oversees training of the CM’s including co-teaching a 1-credit, 8 week mentoring class, and ongoing development of their CM staff throughout the year.
 View Graduate Assistant for Learning Communities.